 In support of the efforts to contain the outbreak of COVID-19 and to ensure the safety and welfare of its stockholders, directors, officers, and employees, the Corporation will dispense with the physical attendance of stockholders at the meeting and will allow attendance only by remote communication.
-The livestream of the meeting shall be viewable at the following web address: https://bit.ly/URC_2020ASM.

-In order for the Corporation to properly conduct validation procedures, stockholders who have not sent their proxies or registered on the voting in absentia website who wish to participate via remote communication must notify the Corporation by email to corporate.secretary@urc.com.ph on or before May 7, 2020.
+The livestream of the meeting shall be viewable at the following web address: [to be provided].
+In order for the Corporation to properly conduct validation procedures, stockholders who wish to participate via remote communication must notify the Corporation by email to corporate.secretary@urc.com.ph on or before May 7, 2020.